bellaciao-dagrofa/mvp-trading/README.md

-# e-commerce
+# MVP-TRADING
-build e-commerce with django and vuejs
+build with django and vuejs